klmnden/azure-docs.tr-tr/articles/media-services/media-services-content-moderation.md

         DownloadAsset(job.OutputMediaAssets.First(), OUTPUT_FOLDER);
     }

-Tam kaynak kodunu ve Visual Studio projesi için kullanıma [içerik denetleyici video quickstart](../cognitive-services/Content-Moderator/video-moderation-api.md).
+For the full source code and the Visual Studio project, check out the [Content Moderator video quickstart](../cognitive-services/Content-Moderator/video-moderation-api.md).

-### <a name="json-output"></a>JSON çıktısını
+### JSON output

-Aşağıdaki örnekte bir içerik denetleyici JSON çıktısını kesildi.
+The following example of a Content Moderator JSON output was truncated.

 > [!NOTE]
-> Saniye cinsinden bir ana kare konumunu zaman damgası/ölçeği =
+> Location of a keyframe in seconds = timestamp/timescale

     {
     "version": 2,